lynda-phan/assignment1/bio.md

 My favorite places to eat in San Diego includes Sushi Ota, Alexanders, Muzita, and Iron Side.
 Yum!

+I feel really lucky to be living in San Diego.
+The weather is always nice and the people are friendly ... depending on where you go. :)

 # Programming Background

 I don't really have much of a programming background.
 I graduated from SDSU with a degree in Business Management and decided after a year of working that I wanted to be a Software Engineer.
 I dabbled with Python and Ruby for a few months and thought it would be a great industry to get into.
 So far, it has been difficult but extremely rewarding!